- The Steam Invalid Depot Configuration error occurs when you try installing or updating a game.

 6. Reinstall the Steam Software

 - As a final resolution, try fully reinstalling Steam with the latest version.
-To preserve game installations, move the Steamapps folder out the Steam folder before uninstalling the gaming client.
+To preserve game installations, move the Steamapps folder out of the Steam folder before uninstalling the gaming client.

-- Open the Run utility.
+- Open the Run utility by pressing Windows key + R.

 - Then select Steam, and click the Change/Remove option.